martintrojer/datalog/README.md

 # datalog

-A Clojure library designed to ... well, that part is up to you.
+Bringing clojure.contrib.datalog back to life.

+As in running nicely on 1.4, and following "modern" conventions.

+Used as a play pen for disk based (non in-memory) database queries.

 ## Usage

-FIXME
+lein test

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Martin Trojer

 Distributed under the Eclipse Public License, the same as Clojure.